-Incredible, right?
-Yes, error coins have a following all their own.
-In fact, many collectors devote all their time and money to collecting, studying, and looking for error coins.
+Yes, U.S. error coins have a following all their own.
+In fact, many coin collectors devote all of their time and money to collecting, studying, and looking exclusively for error coins.

-Are you curious what error coins are worth?
+Are you curious how much error coins are worth?

 Clubs For Error Coin Enthusiasts